-An American’s Guide to Hosting Thanksgiving in Paris
+An American’s Guide to Preparing Thanksgiving in Paris

 You’re an American in Paris and you want to keep your Thanksgiving traditions alive in France?
 Me too!
 I’ve done it and am here to show you how.